TriplyDB/Documentation/docs/triply-client-js/index.md

 Returns zero or more graphs that belong to the dataset.

-The following example code retrieves the graphs for the `animals`
+The following example code returns the graphs for the `animals`
 dataset:

 ```typescript